MaherDyayn/motion-control/README.md

 motion controlled headphones
 -IDEA
---The aim is to create an after market addon module that can make a devie(like headphones) motion controlled.
+--The aim is to create an after market addon module that can make a device(like headphones) motion controlled.
 --Currently the module is designed for headphones only.

 -DESIGN